-In light of the current situation, online events are more engaging and effective than ever.
+Online events are more engaging and effective than ever in light of the current situation.
 Here’s a list of the most common kinds:

 Webinars are the live, online version of eBooks.
 By teaching people about a subject, you can easily place your company in a position of authority within an industry.
-Just make sure the webinar comes across as professionally as possible, accompanied by the best materials and visuals.
+Make sure the webinar comes across as professionally as possible, with the best materials and visuals.

 Speaking for companies and at different events can be a great way of generating leads for your company.

 Use your department directors or your CEO to prepare speeches about various topics.
 Make them available by applying to different events.
 Once the speaker has gained enough momentum, they’ll continue to receive invitations to more speaking engagements.

 Direct marketing focuses on a more personalized approach.
 Whereas direct marketing uses many of the channels already discussed, it personalizes the marketing efforts by targeting the users based on their location and even using users’ names when available.

 This creates better results when companies use it for highly targeted sales efforts.